Applying for Carer's Allowance

 - holiday from a full-time education course

 Full-time education means a course which is described as full-time by the educational establishment providing it.
-If the educational establishment describes the course as part-time, but attendance is required for 21 hours or more each week, it will be treated as full-time.
+If the educational establishment describes the course as part-time, but you need to attend for 21 hours or more each week, the course is treated as full-time.

 Work and earnings

-You can't get Carer's Allowance if you earn more than £110 a week after money has been taken off to allow for your expenses.
+You can't get Carer's Allowance if you earn more than £110 a week after money has been taken off for your expenses.

 Expenses that are allowed are: